![]() Auxiliary Routes |

 Avenue, Allegheny Avenue, and California Avenue.

 In 1960, the designation was moved to the newly completed Fort Pitt Bridge to cross the Monongahela River due to the closing of the Point Bridge.
-Then it turned onto a portion of Penn Avenue to Fort Pitt Boulevard to the original alignment.
-In 1961, the southern Terminus was moved to the end of the West End Bridge. |
+Then it turned onto a portion of Penn Avenue to Fort Pitt Boulevard and back to the original alignment.
+In 1961, the southern terminus was moved to the northern approach to the West End Bridge. |

 |

-| Links: | Point
+Links: | Point

 Bridge - Bruce Cridlebaugh Manchester Bridge - Bruce Cridlebaugh |